BarkarIvan/com.unitycgchat.filmgrain/README.md

-# Film Grain (URP 17 RenderGraph)
+# Film Grain (URP 17 Render feature)

-Film Grain render feature for URP 17 (Unity 6.3), using a LUT-driven statistical model and correlated noise to approximate film grain efficiently.
+Using a LUT-driven statistical model and correlated noise to approximate film grain efficiently.

 Based on:
 - "Film Grain Rendering and Parameter Estimation" (Zhang et al., 2023)